Skip to content

 all_pairs = []

-metric_fns = list(map(metrics_caller.get, metrics))
+metric_fns = list(map(metrics_caller.get, self.metrics))

 self.rng = np.random.default_rng(self.seed)